MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 - **Improve efficiency** - reduce the time, labor, or resources required to complete tasks or operations
 - **Generate revenue** - generate revenue directly by allowing your customer to market and/or monetize their own products

 If your end customers find your solution valuable, they may be willing to pay more for the product.
-Solutions that enable customers to generate revenue can often be more in-demand for customers than those that support internal, non-revenue-generating functions.
-However, solutions that improve the efficiency and effectiveness of their customers' operations can still be successful, as we'll see in the following example scenarios.
+Solutions that enable customers to generate revenue can often be more in-demand for customers than solutions that support internal, non-revenue-generating functions.
+However, solutions that improve the efficiency and effectiveness of their customers' operations can still be successful, as we see in the following example scenarios.

-While this page and the wider journey are meant to provide ISVs with step-by-step guidance to ideate, develop, and publish new applications, there are other Microsoft resources available that can help you drive organizational buy-in around your use case.
+This page and the wider journey are meant to provide ISVs with step-by-step guidance to ideate, develop, and publish new applications.
+However, there are other Microsoft resources available that can help you drive organizational buy-in around your use case.
 The [Microsoft AI Value Accelerator (MAIVA) Playbook](https://microsoft.github.io/dstoolkit-maiva/) provides foundational guidance to enterprise customers for industrializing AI.
 This resource can help you align your use case with overall business goals, standardize your AI strategy, and effectively scale the value your solution provides.

 ### Costs